Neural Style Transfer: A Review: A Taxonomy of Neural Style Transfer Algorithms

-DeepDream \cite{deepdream} is the first attempt to produce artistic images by reversing CNN representations with \emph{Slow Image Reconstruction} techniques.
-By further combining \emph{Visual Texture Modelling} techniques to model style, \emph{Slow Neural Methods Based On Online Image Optimisation} are subsequently proposed, which build the early foundations for the field of NST.
+DeepDream \cite{deepdream} is the first attempt to produce artistic images by reversing CNN representations with IOB-IR techniques.
+By further combining \emph{Visual Texture Modelling} techniques to model style, IOB-NST algorithms are subsequently proposed, which build the early foundations for the field of NST.
 Their basic idea is to first model and extract style and content information from the corresponding style and content images, recombine them as the target representation, and then iteratively reconstruct a stylised result that matches the target representation.
-In general, different \emph{Slow Neural Methods} share the same \emph{Slow Image Reconstruction} technique, but differ in the way they model the visual style, which is built on the aforementioned two categories of \emph{Slow Visual Texture Modelling} techniques.
+In general, different IOB-NST algorithms share the same IOB-IR technique, but differ in the way they model the visual style, which is built on the aforementioned two categories of \emph{Visual Texture Modelling} techniques.
+The common limitation of IOB-NST algorithms is that they are computationally expensive, due to the iterative image optimisation procedure.